hyperledger/aries-rfcs/concepts/0430-machine-readable-trust-frameworks/README.md

             "probability": "0.01"
         },
         // Is there an authority to whom requests for redress can
-        // be made, if another party feels like another violates
+        // be made, if one party feels like another violates
         // the trust framework?
         "redress": {
             "uri": "http://kmk.org/redress"